-Jihadist Terrorist Kills Two, Takes Hostages In South Of France Supermarket
+Gunman Kills Two, Takes Hostages In South Of France Supermarket

-At least two people have lost their lives in a terrorist hostage situation that took place in Trebes, a commune located in south-western France.
-A self-proclaimed jihadist stormed a popular supermarket earlier Friday, March 23, announcing his alleged ties to the Islamic State before opening fire on the people inside.
-The attack came after a policeman was wounded by an armed man who followed the authorities’ patrol car and shot at the vehicle, which contained four officers in total.
+At least two people have lost their lives in a hostage situation that took place in Trebes, a community located in southwestern France.
+The gunman stormed a popular supermarket earlier Friday, March 23, announcing his alleged ties to the Islamic State before opening fire on the people inside.
+The attack came after a police officer was wounded by an armed man who followed the authorities’ patrol car and shot at the vehicle.

 According to the New York Times, the wounded officer is expected to make a full recovery as his injuries were non-life threatening.
 French president Emannuel Macron believes there is a direct link between the auto shooting and the supermarket incident, and stated to the press admitting that he feels this was “indeed a terror attack” rather than a random act of violence.

-News of the attacker’s death was first broken by interior minister Gerard Collomb via Twitter, but the post was deleted shortly after being published.
-Since that time, however, the Guardian has confirmed that the man in question was indeed shot dead by France law enforcement officials.
+News of the attacker’s death was announced by Interior Minister Gerard Collomb via Twitter, but the post was deleted shortly after being published.
+Since that time, however, the Guardian has confirmed that the man in question was indeed killed by French law enforcement officials.
 The source also gives detail to a third individual who is said to have lost their life in the hostage crisis, although this information remains conflicting with other publications.

 UPDATE: At least 1 dead in #France #terror incident, hostage-taker wants Paris attacks suspect freed https://t.co/DLa8CexY3r pic.twitter.com/D67NHuiK8E